DefinitionThis section has been translated automatically.

 - hyperlipidaemia (E78.9)

 - viral infections such as HIV and hepatitis C (B17.1).

 Furthermore, neurotoxic drugs, especially antibiotics such as metronidazole, linezolid, antiretroviral drugs, statins, chemotherapeutic drugs and chronic alcoholism (F10.2).

 Clinical featuresThis section has been translated automatically.

-Patients primarily experience burning pain symptoms, especially in the lower extremities (distal-symmetric neuropathic syndrome), but also paresthesia orburning itching(burning feet).
-The disease usually progresses slowly.
-In addition, patients may have restless leg syndrome, hypo- or hyperhidrosis, diarrhea, constipation, sicca syndrome, flush and erectile dysfunction.
+Patients primarily experience burning pain symptoms, especially in the lower extremity (distal symmetric neuropathic syndrome), but also paresthesias or burning itching(burning feet).
+The disease is usually slowly progressive.
+In addition, patients may present with restless leg syndrome, hypo- or hyperhidrosis, diarrhea, constipation, sicca syndrome, flushing, and erectile dysfunction.

-Even in isolated neuropathic pain such as "burning-mouth syndrome" without further sensory symptoms, a small-fibre neuropathy can be detected via reduced intraepidermal nerve fibre density (IENFD).
+Even in isolated neuropathic pain such as "burning-mouth syndrome" without other sensory symptoms, a small fiber neuropathy can be detected via reduced intraepidermal nerve fiber density (IENFD).

 HistologyThis section has been translated automatically.